michelin/suricate-widget-tester/README.md

 - The return of the `run` method contains all the required data in the expected format.
 - The syntax of the `script.js` file is correct.

-In short, it ensures that the widget execution works, and helps identify issues if it doesn't.
+In short, it ensures that the widget execution works, and helps identify issues if it does not.

 ### Widget and Category Parameters